 Of course, this is how things have been done for years, so switching to something new is not easy and yet it is time to switch to web based survey reports.

 Advantages of web based reports

 - If you sent a share link and later discover a typo or an error, you can just update the report and everyone will see the improved version.

 - The web reports can be viewed on any device and adjust to that device size automatically.

 - They are secure and always encrypted.

-When you are ready to present your report, simply open the link and place it in ‘Presentation mode’.
+When you are ready to present your report, simply open the report link and place it in ‘Presentation mode’.
 No need to first download a PowerPoint.
 You can apply your own branding to the reports, including logos, colors, fonts, etc.

 There are two places to do it.
 Each element has a ‘comment’ section at the bottom.
 You can use that space to add context or conclusions.

-Switching from files to shared online reports requires an adjustment to your workflow, but once you switch, you won’t go back to the old days, instead you will have more time to focus on what is important… I think our mission statements says it best:
+Switching from files to shared online reports requires an adjustment to your workflow, but once you switch, you won’t go back to the old days, instead you will have more time to focus on what is important… I think our mission statement says it best:

 “We strive to produce statistically significant research results in a comprehensible way that leads to insight and action.”